Faithful and Just

 October 1 | 1 John 1:9

-“if we confess our sins, he is faithful and click cancel selects repay to so that he might forgive us the sin and cleanse us from all unrighteousness.”
+“if we confess our sins, He is faithful and just so that He might forgive us the sin and cleanse us from all unrighteousness.”
 (1 John 1:9)

 I’m sure it would never be necessary, but do you have a friend who can bail you out of jail?
 Maybe someone who can get you out of a jam?
 We hope we would never be in these situations.
 But the moment you are in one, you need a friend.

-John tells us Jesus is that friend.
+John tells us Jesus is that Friend.
 Sins cover any number of things we may do that displease God.
 If you think jail is bad, Hell is worse.
 But Jesus doesn’t just bail us out.
 He forgives us of all our sins.
-When you come to Jesus He forgives your sins.

 Some Christians are afraid to address sins they commit.
-But you don’t need to be afraid of Jesus.
+You don’t need to be afraid of Jesus.
 He is only your Judge if you don’t deal with your sins.
 So come to Jesus and receive forgiveness and cleansing.

 Don’t deceive yourself and think you’re okay.
 You need fellowship with God.
 You need fellowship with other Christians.
 The more you leave your sin in the dark the more power it holds over you.

 Action Step: Expose your sins and be free in the light and love of Jesus.
 Starve your sins by confessing them.
-Walk in the light of Jesus’ embrace.
+Walk in the light of Jesus’s embrace.

 Leave a Reply